 Pre-Service Claims Decisions

 A pre-service claim means a claim for a benefit that requires pre-authorization before the member has the service done.

-Optima Health makes decisions on Pre-Service Claims within 15 days from receipt of request for the service.
+Optima Health makes decisions on pre-service claims within 15 days from receipt of the request for the service.
 We may extend this period for another 15 days if we determine we need more time because of matters beyond our control.
-If we extend the period we will notify the member/provider before the end of the initial 15 day period.
-If we make an extension because we do not have enough information to make a decision we will notify the member/provider of the specific information missing and the timeframe within which the information must be provided.
-We will make a decision within 2 business days of receiving all the required medical information needed to process the claim.
+If we extend the period we will notify the member/provider before the end of the initial 15-day period.
+If we make an extension because we do not have enough information to make a decision, we will notify the member/provider of the specific information missing and the timeframe within which the information must be provided.
+We will make a decision within two business days of receiving all the required medical information needed to process the claim.
 We will send the member and physician written notice of our decision.

 Expedited Decisions for Urgent Pre-Service Claims